-Always place transmission lever on PARK or NEUTRAL and apply parking brake before starting engine manually.
+Always place transmission lever on PARK or NEUTRAL before starting engine manually.

 Manual start is provided in the event electric start does not work.

 Follow the starting procedures above but instead use the rewind starter to start.

 Hold manual starter handle firmly and, slowly, crank the engine until a resistance is felt.